togajs/toga/README.md

 [![Build Status][travis-img]][travis-url] [![Tip][amazon-img]][amazon-url]

-One tool and one destination for all project documentation including user guides, developer guides, styleguides, and api documentation for both front and back-end technologies.
-Source code for an entire project is streamed into documentation via [Transform Streams](http://nodejs.org/api/stream.html#stream_class_stream_transform) a la [gulp](http://gulpjs.com/).
+One tool and one destination for all project documentation including user guides, developer guides, style guides, and api documentation for front-end and back-end technologies.

 ----